wp-plugins/postman-smtp/readme.txt

 = Features =
-* Takes over `wp_mail` to send all WordPress email via SMTP
+* Overrides `wp_mail` redirecting all WordPress mail to SMTP
-* Logs all emails sent, including message content and errors
+* Logs all emails, including message content and errors
 * Easy-to-use, powerful Setup Wizard for perfect configuration
 * Commercial-grade Connectivity Tester to diagnose server issues
 * Fire-and-forget delivery continues even if the password changes ¹